luxedo/spacewar-almost-from-scratch/README.md

 }
 ```

-It would be really boring to draw letters with vectors by hand, luckly I've found a set of characters made of vectors, called [Hershey Vector Font](http://paulbourke.net/dataformats/hershey/).
+It would be really boring to draw characters made of vectors by hand, luckly I've found a set of characters made of vectors, called [Hershey Vector Font](http://paulbourke.net/dataformats/hershey/).
 This character set was invented in 1967, 5 years after `Spacewar`.

 ![Hershey Vector Font](report-assets/simplex1.gif "Hershey Vector Font")